Wideband differentiator frequency and impulse responses

 \end{equation}

 Such a frequency response is plotted in the figure below along with the ideal response.
+These curves are normalized by their respective differentiator gains, a concept we discuss shortly.
 At a first glance, it looks like the legs of a giant spider from The Hobbit or Harry Potter series.

 Frequency responses of first and central difference differentiators